ibm-cloud-docs/CDN/api.md

     [Token authentication input container](/docs/CDN?topic=CDN-token-auth-container)

-    The following attributes are part of the Token Authentication container input, which can be provided when creating a new Token Authentication.
+    The following attributes are part of the Token Authentication container input, which can be provided when updating a Token Authentication.
 Attributes are optional unless otherwise noted.
-        * `uniqueId` - (Required) The uniqueId of the mapping to which the existing behavior belongs.
+    * `uniqueId` - (Required) The unique ID of the mapping to which the existing behavior belongs.
     * `path` - (Required) The path, relative to the domain that is accessed via token authentication.
     * `name` - The token name.
     * `tokenKey` - The token key, which specifies an even number of hex digits for the token key.
 An entry can be up to 64 characters in length.
     * `escapeTokenInputs` - Possible values `0` and `1`.
 If set to `1`, input values are escaped before adding them to the token.
 Default value is `1`.
     * `ignoreQueryString` - Possible values `0` and `1`.
 If set to `1`, query strings are removed from a URL when computing the token’s HMAC algorithm.
 Default value is `0`.
     * `tokenDelimiter` - Specifies a single character to separate the individual token fields.
     * `aclDelimiter` - Specifies a single character to separate access control list (ACL) fields.
     * `hmacAlgorithm` - Specifies the algorithm to use for the token’s hash-based message authentication code (HMAC) field.
     * `transitionKey` - The token transition key, which specifies an even number of hex digits for the token transition key.
 An entry can be up to 64 characters in length.

   * **Returns** - An object of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Behavior_TokenAuth`.